IlyaOrson/CyberDreamcatcher/README.md

 > [!NOTE]
 > This is a research project that serves as a proof-of-concept towards realistic network environments in cyber defence.
-> Our implementation is based on the low-level structure of the CybORG v2.1 simulator, which is unfortunately very gimmicky.
-> The technique should be applicable to any other simulator of similar complexity.
+> Our implementation uses the low-level structure of the CybORG v2.1 simulator as a practical context, but the technique itself can be easily applied to other simulators with comparable complexity.

 ## Setup